"What should we be looking for in potential leaders in our church?"

 #4: A team player who encourages others.
 Is this person aligned with the vision, mission, doctrine, and values, which are non-negotiables at Calvary Church?
 Do they seek to humbly work alongside others, encouraging the heck out of them vs. seeing them as a threat of some kind?
 At Calvary, we are a family and as leaders we must play as a team and lead as a team.
 A lone ranger is not what we are looking for in a leader.
 A fun, loving, encouraging, humble, hard working lover of Jesus and people is the kind of individual we want on our leadership team.

 While perhaps others could be added, these 4 stand at the top of the list at our church.
-Hopefully this can be helpful to you if you lead a ministry and are trying to figure out the non-negotiables to be looking for in leadership.
+Hopefully this can be helpful to you if you lead a ministry and are trying to figure out the non-negotiables to be looking for in your leaders.